aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Attractive as an automated update mechanism might be, you want a build to be _reproducible_.

-Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are better packages available: check the user command `]TATIN.CheckForBetterVersions`.
+Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are later packages available: check the user command `]TATIN.CheckForLaterVersions`.

 So, when asked to load installed packages, Tatin will just do exactly that: load the packages defined as required by the configuration files of the main packages `Foo` and `Goo`.

-Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the best version_, which might or might not be the best one available.
+Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the latest version_, which might or might not be the latest one available.
 In our example that would be 1.2.0, while 1.3.0 is ignored.

 This is called ["Minimal Version Selection"](https://research.swtch.com/vgo-mvs "Link to the paper defining it").
-It guarantees that when you re-build, you will get exactly the same result, but it will grab the best version mentioned.
+It guarantees that when you re-build, you will get exactly the same result, but it will grab the latest version _mentioned as a dependency_.

 ## Loading Dependencies